limacv/neuvf_web/README.md

-# Deblur-NeRF
+# Neural Parameterization

-This is the repository that contains source code for the [Deblur-NeRF website](https://limacv.github.io/deblurnerf/).
+This is the repository that contains source code for the [NeP website](https://limacv.github.io/neuvf_web/).

 If you find it useful for your work please cite:
 ```
-@article{ma2021deblur,
+@article{ma2022neural,
-      title   ={Deblur-NeRF: Neural Radiance Fields from Blurry Images},
+      title   ={Neural Parameterization for Dynamic Human Head Editing},
-      author  ={Ma, Li and Li, Xiaoyu and Liao, Jing and Zhang, Qi and Wang, Xuan and Wang, Jue and Sander, Pedro V},
+      author  ={Ma, Li and Li, Xiaoyu and Liao, Jing and Wang, Xuan and Zhang, Qi and Wang, Jue and Sander, Pedro},
-      journal ={arXiv preprint arXiv:2111.14292},
+      journal ={arXiv preprint arXiv:2207.00210},
-      year    ={2021}
+      year    ={2022}
 }
 ```